thegodeveloper/ckad/labs/07-pods-and-namespaces.md

     - image: nginx:1.16.1-alpine
 ```

-We the output of that command probably the `webserver-sat-007` *Pod* is the one we are looking for.
+With the output of that command probably the `webserver-sat-007` *Pod* is the one we are looking for.

 ### Get the YAML definition of the webserver-sat-007 Pod